-- Choose Breakpoints Enable. - Inside the breakpoints list display, press and hold the select mouse button and then choose Enable/Disable Software Breakpoints from the popup menu. - Using the command line, enable breakpoints with:
+- Choose Breakpoints Enable. - Inside the breakpoints list display, press and hold the select mouse button and then choose Enable/Disable Software Breakpoints from the pop-up menu.

 modify software_breakpoints enable

 You must enable breakpoints before you can set, inactivate, or clear any breakpoints.